Josh Jung Player Props: Rangers vs. Blue Jays

-The Texas Rangers and Josh Jung (.389 slugging percentage over his past 10 games, including one homer), take on starting pitcher Kevin Gausman and the Toronto Blue Jays at Globe Life Field, Friday at 8:05 PM ET.
+The Texas Rangers, including Josh Jung (.194 batting average in his past 10 games), take on starting pitcher Kevin Gausman and the Toronto Blue Jays at Globe Life Field, Saturday at 4:05 PM ET.

-In his previous appearance, he reached base in his only plate appearance against the Angels.
+In his previous game he had a hitless showing (0-for-4) against the Blue Jays.

 Josh Jung Game Info & Props vs. the Blue Jays